 When Queen Victoria came to the throne, she combined all of the royal kitchen gardens in the London palaces into one operation at Windsor Castle.
 The Hampton Court Kitchen Garden was then leased out as market gardens for many years, before being converted to pleasure gardens in the 1930s.

 We have restored the Kitchen Garden to an approximation of how it would have looked in the 18th century.
 Few records survive of the original garden, but the layout of the beds can be discerned from contemporary paintings and engravings and as far as possible we have chosen historically accurate fruit and vegetable crops.

-You can buy fruit and vegetables from the garden stall each week in the harvest season.
+You can buy fruit and vegetables from the garden stall every Tuesday at 13.30-14.30 from June until the end of October, then fortnightly until Christmas.

 18th century favourites